isomerpages/pmo-nptd/media-centre/press-releases/_posts/2012-04-01-post-citizen-population-scenarios.md

 ---
 layout: post
-title:  "Citizen Population Scenarios"
+title: Citizen Population Scenarios
 date: 2012-04-01
 permalink: /media-centre/press-releases/citizen-population-scenarios/
+variant: markdown
 ---
 **Highlight**
 * Like most East Asian urbanised societies, Singapore’s Total Fertility Rate has been declining.
 At the same time, Singaporeans are living longer.
 Our life expectancy is currently one of the highest in the world.
 * At current birth rates and without immigration, our citizen population is projected to shrink by around 2025.